Where to work, when home isn't working

 - By Dannon Har

-Whether you’re a struggling entrepreneur, an aspiring startup or just someone who can’t get motivated working from home, these shared office spaces may be the answer.
+With so many co-working options in Singapore these days, we wonder if people still work in normal offices.
+Whether you’re a solo entrepreneur, an aspiring startup or just someone who can’t get motivated working alone at home, these co-working spaces found all around Singapore may be the answer for you.

 Touting itself as one for the millennials, this co-working space by day and dive bar by night (on Fridays and Saturdays) takes over what was once an industrial canteen and has converted it into a hangout for creatives.
 A dedicated personal desk goes for $500 a month, while a hot desking package costs $150 for eight days of use per month.
 Did we also mention The Sam Willows’ Narelle Kheng is one of the co-founders?

 Housed within three floors of shophouse space along Jalan Klapa is cosy and charming Camelia & Co.
 It may not be the biggest one in town, but its pastel-cool aesthetic and proximity to Kampong Glam will likely attract a more creative, hip and young crowd of co-workers.
 On the first two floors are a good mix of private offices, dedicated desks and hot desks, while the more luxurious third floor is entirely set aside for a company to takeover.

 Ever needed a co-working space on-demand?
 This centrally-located collaborative space lets you drop in and drop out whenever you want with flexible passes and plans ($35-$500), while still allowing more permanency with dedicated memberships ($750-$1500).
 Best part?
 You can redeem your paid value at adjoining restaurant and bar Club Meatballs, meaning you get to enjoy great food and drink for free, technically.